AIAUSA/goaia-sportsperformance/_posts/2019-02-21-heading-to-cape-town.md

 The primary outreaches will be a sports medicine conference held in partnership with the University of Western Cape (UWC)  and time with local sports scientists.

-While you may not be able to go to Cape Town, you can join the team by using this prayer calendar and following them on social media.
+While you may not be able to go to Cape Town, you can join the team by using this [Prayer Calendar](https://app.forestry.io/sites/l23gvhvzqg-abq/body-media//uploads/2019 South Africa Prayer Calendar.pdf "2019 South Africa Prayer Calendar") and following them on social media.

 * [teamblogs.athletesinaction.org](https://goaia.org/opportunity/blog/)